ashwin-magalu/react-vulnerabilities-fixes/README.md

 Use More Airtight Functions for Executing Shell Commands We use the exec function to execute the shell commands.
 According to NodeJS official docs, this function takes in a command that runs it as it is, "with space-separated arguments."
 Instead, you can use a more airtight function that disallows your server to run arbitrary commands.

 The execFile function takes in a file that contains some shell commands.
 Additionally, it also takes some arguments to run those commands.
 It's more secure as now you don't generate commands on the fly.
 Instead, you store them inside a bash file and can send some arguments specific to the command you want to execute.
-You can read more about this function [here](https://nodejs.org/api/child_process.html#child_process_child_process_execfile_file_args_options_callback){:target="\_blank" rel="noopener"}.
+You can read more about this function [here](https://nodejs.org/api/child_process.html#child_process_child_process_execfile_file_args_options_callback).

 ### Validate Input